particle1331/computational-linear-algebra/notes.md

 <br>

 * **Dimension is well-defined.**
   A vector space $V$ is finite-dimensional if there exists a finite spanning set for $V.$ As shown above, a finite-dimensional vector space always has a basis.
 A property of a vector space is its dimension $\dim V$ which can be defined as the cardinality of any basis of $V.$  In this section, we will show that this number is well-defined.
-This can be proved by showing the lemma:
+This can be proved with the help of the ff. lemma:

   > (Finite-dim.)
 The cardinality of any linearly independent set of vectors is at most the cardinality of any spanning set of the vector space.